 - The right to lodge a complaint or seek judicial remedy and who to contact in such instances

 Information Security & Technical and Organisational Measures

-FYIsoft have designated [insert DPO/lead name] as our [Data Protection Officer (DPO)/Appointed Person] and have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
-The team are responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.
+FYIsoft has designated a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
+The team is responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.

-If you have any questions about our preparation for the GDPR, please contact [Data Protection Officer (DPO)/Appointed Person].
+If you have any questions about our preparation for the GDPR, please contact us.